eldarflour/eldarflour.github.io/usr/notes/seed-sensitivity.md

+# Seed Sensitivity

 [Omega−3](https://web.archive.org/web/20210125052152id_/http://www.whfoods.com/genpage.php?tname=nutrient&dbid=84#impactcookingstorageprocessing)
 is a sensitive nutrient, susceptible to damage from light and air.
-Seeds that are being used as a source of Omega−3 should therefore be kept whole until needed, or otherwise kept in a dark, sealed container, preferably in a refrigerator, and used within a month.
+Seeds that are being used as a source of Omega−3 should ideally be kept whole until needed, or otherwise kept in a dark, sealed container, preferably in a refrigerator, and used within a month.